-Students may make course changes during the official drop/add period, normally ending with the completion of late enrollment except for remedial courses in English and mathematics, in which some change may take place during the first three weeks of a semester.
+Students may change courses before the Add/ Drop deadline by completing the Add/Drop form or submitting the change through the student portal.
+The Add/Drop deadline is listed on the Academic Calendar.
+The exception maybe for remedial courses in English and mathematics, in which some change may take place during the first three weeks of a semester.
 Changes (e.g., withdrawing, adding, or changing courses or classes) are not official until the appropriate form is filed with the Office of the Registrar.

 The student is responsible for initiating the form with the Office of the Registrar.